-0914 Advanced Ceramics

-0912 Advanced Drawing

-0913 Ceramics

-0910 Color and Design

-0916 Sculpture Mar
+0917 Fiber Art .5 Credit .5 Credit .5 Credit

-In this course, students will experiment with a range through the science of dying and fiber preparation.
-De use of traditional processes in nontraditional application upon which observation, critical thinking and probl contemporary designs in fiber art while developing tec Studio production will be a vehicle by which the studen and as a way to inquire into the historical impact of fibe eveloping artists are challenged to explore a languns.
-Students will use freehand drawing and transflem solving are emphasized.
-Students will be chnical skills and aesthetic sensibilities for necessents can develop an awareness of process as a mean age of material through the er methods to develop ideas encouraged to investigate sary creative agility as well.
-0918 Advanced Fibers/Fabrics .5 credit $10^{\mathrm{th}}$ - $12^{\mathrm{th}}$ This course is designed to reinforce the students' knowledge of fiber arts and crafts as viable visual art forms.
-Students will expand their understanding of the processes explored in Fibers I with emphasis placed on more comprehensive projects.
+In this course, students will experiment with a range of processes, including knotting, weaving, silk painting, batik and tie-dye through the science of dying and fiber preparation.
+Developing artists are challenged to explore a language of material through the use of traditional processes in nontraditional applications.
+Students will use freehand drawing and transfer methods to develop ideas upon which observation, critical thinking and problem solving are emphasized.
+Students will be encouraged to investigate contemporary designs in fiber art while developing technical skills and aesthetic sensibilities for necessary creative agility as well.
+Studio production will be a vehicle by which the students can develop an awareness of process as a means of research and invention and as a way to inquire into the historical impact of fibers on our culture.

+0918 Advanced Fiber Art .5 credit .5 credit .5 credit

+This course is designed to reinforce the students' knowledge of fiber arts and crafts as viable visual art forms.
+Students will expand their understanding of the processes explored in Fibers Art with emphasis placed on more comprehensive projects.
 An introduction to the art of jewelry and bead making in association with the concept of wearable artwork will be included in this course.
-Prerequisite:
+Prerequisite: Fiber Art-0917

-Fiber/Fabrics I - 0917

-0917 Fibers/Fabrics